jazz4ursoul/chromatic_number/README.md

 # Chromatic_number

 The program calculates the chromatic number of given graph (https://en.wikipedia.org/wiki/Graph_coloring), using greedy coloring algorithm.
-The program builds a sequence for this algorithm, that gives an optimal graph coloring (https://en.wikipedia.org/wiki/Greedy_coloring).
+The program builds a sequence for this algorithm, that gives a graph coloring (https://en.wikipedia.org/wiki/Greedy_coloring).

 The program is created as part of the "Discrete analysis" course by A.M.
 Raigorodskiy at Moscow Institute of Physics and Technology.